Feds Charge 24 In Alleged $1.2 Billion Medicare Fraud Scheme

 Prosecutors allege a multilayered scheme to defraud Medicare.
 Call centers in the Philippines and Latin America advertised to Medicare beneficiaries and "up-sold" them on unnecessary medical braces, they say.

 The call centers then paid bribes to telemedicine companies, who in turn paid doctors to write orders for the equipment.
-Then the call centers sold the DME orders to the DME companies and billed Medicare.
+Then the call centers sold the orders to the durable medical equipment companies and billed Medicare.

 Equipment companies would ship the braces to beneficiaries.
-They would receive about $500 to $900 per brace from Medicare and paid kickbacks of almost $300 per brace, according to The Associated Press.
+They would receive about $500 to $900 per brace from Medicare and paid kickbacks of almost $300 per brace, according to the Associated Press.

 Doctors wrote prescriptions for medical equipment without any interaction with patients or after only a brief phone conversation, the DOJ said.